tufanmulla/newDay/readme.md

 ## License

-This project is not licensed and all rights are reserved.
-It is intended for educational and personal use only.
-No permissions or licenses are granted for further use, distribution, or modification.
+MIT License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file for details.

 ## Feedback and Contributions